 - A Salon Manicure.
-Treat your girlfriend to a deluxe manicure – or even a mani-pedi – at an upscale salon or spa.
+Treat your girlfriend to a deluxe manicure — or even a mani-pedi — at an upscale salon or spa.
+She’ll probably have to follow some extra safety protocols right now, like wearing a mask, but the results are worth it.
 Either take her there yourself or pick up a gift certificate.
 If your budget stretches far enough, get one for yourself too, and give her the gift of a well-groomed partner.

 - A Thrilling Experience.
-If your girlfriend is the adventurous type and you’re not, let her know you’re OK with her having adventures on her own.
+If your girlfriend’s the adventurous type and you’re not, let her know you’re OK with her having adventures independently.
 Search Cloud 9 Living to find ideas for exciting things to do, such as skydiving or bungee jumping, in your area.
 Then on your next date, she can tell you all about her thrilling time.

 17. A Sentimental Keepsake

-Expressing your thoughts about your girlfriend doesn’t have to cost much money – or any at all.
-But if you’ve got a bigger budget to work with, why not spend it to express those same thoughts in a more polished form?
-For $50 to $100, you can create a sentimental keepsake for her that captures and preserves your feelings.
+Expressing your thoughts about your girlfriend doesn’t have to cost much money — or any at all.
+But if you’ve got a bigger budget to work with, spend it to express those same thoughts in a more polished form.
+For $50 to $100, you can create a sentimental keepsake that captures and preserves your feelings.

-To choose an appropriate piece, start by taking a good look at the jewelry your girlfriend already owns.
-If every piece she owns is silver, she probably wouldn’t appreciate something in gold.
+To find the perfect piece of jewelry for your girlfriend — something that says she’s your one and only — start by taking a good look at the jewelry she already owns.
+If every piece is silver, she probably wouldn’t appreciate something in gold.
 Likewise, her collection will likely reveal a preference for certain types and colors of stones and simple versus ornate styles.
 Whatever you give her should look like it fits in with what she already has.

-Sexy lingerie may sound like a fabulous gift idea.
-But let’s face it – for many women, that’s a present for you, not for her.
-What she’d probably appreciate more, especially in the middle of the winter, is some cozy loungewear to cuddle up on the couch in.
-A cushy bathrobe, like the plush CozyChic robe from Barefoot Dreams, will give her a warm feeling – literally – every time she wears it.
+- A Cushy Robe.
+This long, plush robe from Alexander Del Rossa will give her a warm feeling — literally — every time she wears it.
 Plus, you don’t have to ask for her measurements to get the right size.

-The important thing to remember about the gift ideas in this article is that they’re just ideas.
-Even if the list doesn’t contain the perfect gift for your girlfriend, it can help you come up with your own ideas for the perfect gift.
-So customize these suggestions to fit your significant other’s interests.
+The crucial thing to remember about the gift ideas in any article is that they’re just ideas.
+Even if the list doesn’t contain the perfect gift for your girlfriend, it can help you come up with your own ideas.
+So customize these suggestions to suit your significant other’s interests.
 For instance, you can give her fancy tea instead of coffee, marzipan fruits instead of chocolates, or any inexpensive luxury she’s expressed a desire for.

 If you’ve looked at the whole list, and you’re still stumped, consider this: In many cases, the best gift you can give your girlfriend is the one she asks for.
 If she’s told you what she wants, take her seriously.
 No, a gift she asked for won’t come as a surprise, but surprises aren’t always pleasant.
 Having her holiday wish come true, on the other hand, is guaranteed to please her — especially because she’ll know you were really listening to her.

 Even if she hasn’t asked for a specific gift, there are all kinds of hints you can follow up on to figure out what she’d like.
-Try checking her social media profiles to see what kind of pics she’s been pinning lately, or ask her best friends for suggestions.
-Think about her career, hobbies, and passions and all the quirky things that made you fall for her.
-With all this information, you can give the best kind of gift – one that was clearly chosen for this woman, not just for any woman.
+Try checking her social media profiles to see what types of pics she’s been pinning lately, or ask her best friends for suggestions.
+Think about her career, hobbies and passions, and all the quirky things that made you fall for her.
+With all this information, you can give the best kind of gift — one that was clearly chosen for this woman, not just for any woman.